sendbird/sendbird-uikit-android/changelogs/MIGRATIONGUIDE_V3.md

-# Migration Guide
+# Migration guide

-UIKit v3 beta for Android is now available.
+UIKit v3 for Android is now available.
+UIKit v3 has a dependency on Chat SDK v4.
+Before migrating UIKit v2 to v3, refer to the [migration guide of Chat SDK v4 for Android](/docs/chat/v4/android/getting-started/migration-guide) for any breaking changes.
+The Chat SDK must be updated first before proceeding with the latest version of UIKit.

 The biggest change from v2 to v3 is modularization, which allows you to build and customize views at a component level.
 You can execute key functions, such as list channels, using a fragment, module, and view model.
 Each fragment has a module that creates the view, and each module is made up of components.
 A fragment also has a corresponding `ViewModel` that provides the necessary data and APIs from Sendbird Chat SDK.
 This new architecture allows for easier and more detailed customization.

 ![Image|Image showing the basic concepts and architecture of modularization in UIKit for Android.](https://static.sendbird.com/docs/uikit-android-key-functions-modularization-concepts.png)